National Young Professionals Council

 Bianca Kahlenberg began her American Red Cross experience as a freshman in high school at her hometown chapter in Martin County, Florida.
 After attending her chapter’s Youth Leadership Development Camp, she became a very active volunteer in disaster services and fundraising.
 She has co-led the National Youth Council, served as a disaster intern at National Headquarters, and led her university’s Red Cross Club.
 Currently Bianca is living and working in DC as a ProInspire Fellow with the National 4-H Council where she serves as their Alumni Projects Coordinator.
 She also works part-time with ProInspire as their Digital Communications Manager.
 In her spare time Bianca enjoys running, yoga, cooking and traveling to visit new cultures in other parts of the world.

 Jessica Ports has been with the American Red Cross for 12 years, primarily as a disaster responder and international humanitarian law (IHL) instructor.
 She is originally from Florida, where she worked as Youth & Young Adult Manager for the Greater Palm Beach Area Chapter, and currently volunteers as International Services Chair for the Southeast Louisiana Chapter in New Orleans.
 Jessica is a PhD Candidate at the Payson Center for International Development at Tulane University, with studies focusing on international humanitarian response and the applications of technology in disaster planning and response.
 She also serves as faculty there, teaching a course on information and communication technology for development.

 Elizabeth Quintana began volunteering at her hometown chapter in Arlington, VA eleven years ago as a Health & Safety youth instructor, teaching campers basic first aid and disaster preparedness.
-She was the first youth member to serve on the chapter’s Board of Directors, and while a student at the University of Virginia, she founded and served as president of the campus Red Cross Club.
+She was the first youth member to serve on her chapter’s Board of Directors and while a student at the University of Virginia, she founded and served as president of the campus Red Cross Club.
 As a member of the National Youth Council, she produced digital content to promote volunteerism and oversaw the creation of the curriculum for the 2008 and 2009 National Youth Institute.
 Elizabeth resides in Arlington and works in Washington D.C. for a transit agency.
 In her free time, she enjoys swimming and blogging about her favorite television shows.